edbzn/blog/content/blog/vuejs-mixins-are-broken/index.md

 };
 ```

-Now inside the `setup` function I can call my `useGetUsers` hook and bind it to the view.
-Here I can compose with many hooks.
+Now inside the `setup` function I can call the `useGetUsers` function and bind it to the view.

 ```html
 <template>